 Course: Individual units of the programme are called courses.
-Each course is a self-contained, formally structured learning experience with a coherent and explicit set of learning outcomes and assessment criteria.

-New: Either as 'new course' or 'new credit'.
+Each course is a self-contained, formally structured learning experience with a coherent and explicit set of learning New: Either as 'new course' or 'new credit'.
 A course which you have never previously registered for.